jimfelps/covid-tracking/README.md

 # All MO Counties

+2020-06-22: McDonald County...oh my lord.
+196 new cases yesterday.
+I'll be interested to see if there's any other reason for this.
+Since testing amounts by county are not available, this could potentially explain the recent rise--this was always a hotspot in Missouri.
+Possible, I suppose, as it is on the intersection of MO, OK and AR.
+Freeer flow of traffic as the economy re-opens could also explain.

 2020-06-19 update: NYT data is now current.
 The COVdata package I used to pull NYT data hasn't updated since the 8th, so I am pulling the raw data file directly from the Times repo [HERE](https://github.com/nytimes/covid-19-data).
 The link includes methodologies used (primarily around excess deaths, which I haven't done for the metro yet) but also an important note about the Kansas City data:

 *Four counties (Cass, Clay, Jackson and Platte) overlap the municipality of Kansas City, Mo.
 The cases and deaths that we show for these four counties are only for the portions exclusive of Kansas City.
 Cases and deaths for Kansas City are reported as their own line.*